yash-gulatii/Mastering_Python/README.md

 - #### 🔄 Traced the efficient steps: target comparison, array division, and iterative repetition.
 Efficiency scales logarithmically!

 - #### 🔄 Deepened the understanding of Recursion - a function's enchanting journey of self-discovery and reinvocation.

+Day 21 of Python Mastery Challenge (17 August 2023) 📚💻

+- #### 📚 Delved deeper into "Data Structures & Algorithms in Python (Google)" at Udacity.

+- #### 🔢 Explored the realm of Sorting algorithms: Bubble Sort, Merge Sort, and Quick Sort.

+- #### 🔍 Uncovered the nuances of Bubble Sort's naive approach: comparisons, swaps, and printouts.
+Not the most efficient, but has its charms!

+- #### ⚡️ Unleashed the power of Quick Sort: pivoting, comparing, and fixing element positions.
+A versatile warrior with varying efficiency!

+- #### 🌌 Embarked on the Divide and Conquer journey with Merge Sort: breaking, merging, and conquering arrays.
+A balanced dance of efficiency!